thruthesky/fireflow/README.md

   - get the `/users_public_data` user document of following users (using `Array contains`) which has `recentPosts`
   - and merge them by createAt and display.

 - Note, sometimes in rear case, the last post that the user just created does not appear in `recentPosts`.
-(Is it the nature of firestore? that, somehow in `onCreate` event, it cannot get the created document immediately?)

 # Chat